 Communication & Language – a person with dementia may struggle following a conversation, or may have trouble recalling the right word for something

-Visual perception – problems judging distance, spacial awareness or may see objects in three dimensions.
+Visual perception – problems judging distance, spatial awareness or may see objects in three dimensions.
 Some types of dementia may lead to hallucinations, seeing things that aren’t there.

 Orientation – a person may lose track of the day or date, or become confused about where they are or how they got there.